Optimization of Structural Flood Mitigation Strategies: Results

 \subsection{Experimental setting}

+For simplicity, Sections \ref{subsect:results-simple} through \ref{sec:alg-summary} focus on OFMPs where only wall-type measures are considered (i.e., $\bar{b}_{i} > 0$), while Section \ref{sec:proof-of-concept} presents an algorithmic proof of concept where only revegetation-type measures are considered (i.e., $\bar{n}_{i} > 0$).
 For each experiment, Algorithm \ref{alg:pseudoalg} was limited to one day of wall-clock time.
-When using DE, a population size of $45 n$ was employed; trial solutions were computed as the best solution plus scaled contributions of two random candidates; the mutation constant varied randomly within $[0.5, 1.0)$; and the recombination constant was set to $0.9$.
-When using the direct \textproc{Restriction} methods, Latin hypercube sampling was used to initialize the population.
+When using DE, population sizes of $45 m$ ($\bar{b}_{i} > 0$) and $30 m$ ($\bar{n}_{i} > 0$) were employed; trial solutions were computed as the best solution plus scaled contributions of two random candidates; the mutation constant varied randomly within $[0.5, 1.0)$; and the recombination constant was set to $0.9$.
+When using the direct $\textproc{InitializeRestriction}$ and $\textproc{UpdateRestriction}$ methods, Latin hypercube sampling was used to initialize the population.
 When using the pathline-based methods, the population was initialized via random sampling over the initial restricted set (i.e., $\tilde{\mathcal{P}}$) and $\theta_{i} \in [0, \pi]$.
-When using RBFOpt, the \texttt{sampling} method was used; most other parameters were initialized to their default values.
+When using RBFOpt, the \texttt{sampling} method was used; most other parameters were left unchanged.

 For computational considerations, if the configuration proposed by \textproc{GenerateSolution} was feasible, the shallow water equations (i.e., Constraint \eqref{eqn:specific-ofmp-2d-swe-mod}) were solved using the proposed configuration.
-Otherwise, a solution containing \emph{no mitigation structures} was referenced (i.e., $\tilde{S}_{B}$ was replaced with $S_{B}$).
-To solve these PDEs, the surface water modeling software Nuflood \citep{tasseff2016nuflood} was used, where the shallow water equations are spatially discretized according to the scheme described by \citet{kurganov2007second}.
+Otherwise, a solution containing \emph{no structural mitigation measures} was referenced.
+That is, $\tilde{S}_{B}$ was replaced with $S_{B}$, and $\tilde{S}_{n}$ was replaced with $S_{n}$.
+To solve these PDEs, the open-source surface-water modeling software Nuflood \cite{tasseff2016nuflood} was used, where the shallow water equations are spatially discretized according to the scheme described by \citeA{kurganov2007second}.

-Each experiment was conducted on a cluster node containing thirty-six Intel Xeon E5-2695 V4 cores (two CPUs, seventy-two threads) at 2.1 GHz and 125 GB of RAM.
+Each experiment was conducted on one Intel Xeon E5-2695 V4 CPU containing eighteen cores at 2.1 GHz and 125 GB of RAM.
 Nuflood was compiled in single-precision mode using the Intel C\texttt{++} Compiler, version 17.0.1.
-Each Nuflood simulation was limited to sixteen cores (one CPU, thirty-two threads) rather than the full thirty-six cores (seventy-two threads), as simulation performance on small domains suffered from the inter-socket communication overhead associated with using multiple CPUs.
 The remainder of Algorithm \ref{alg:pseudoalg} was implemented in Python 3.6.
 Compared to the PDE evaluations, these other portions of the algorithm were found to be computationally negligible.